arangodb/spring-data-demo/README.md

   String[] nameList);
 ```

-And the method calls in `DerivedMethodRunner`.
+And the method calls in `DerivedQueryRunner`.

 ``` java
 System.out.println("## Find top 2 Lannnisters ordered by age");